5 Tips For Helping A Friend Cope With Grief

 3. Listen

 Sometimes, a person who is grieving simply wants to be heard.
-Providing your friend with the opportunity to talk through their feelings, and then taking time to listen intently, can be a significant show of support.
+Try not to offer unsolicited advice and allow your friend the opportunity to express their own grief and struggle.
+You can then take time to hear them out as a significant show of support.

-If your friend initiates a conversation, focus on the words and feelings they express, rather than your response.
-Ask follow-up questions if appropriate, but know that silence is OK, too.
+If your friend initiates a conversation, focus on the words and feelings they express rather than your response.
+Ask follow-up questions if appropriate, but know that silence is okay, too.
 By allowing your friend to speak, be heard, and simply sit quietly with another person, you’re showing them that it’s okay to grieve and that they don’t need to go through this experience alone.

 4. Use language carefully